rstacruz/cheatsheets/hledger.md

 Assets           # An account (regex) acct:Assets      # same
-^Assets          # Starting with Assets (eg, not 'Expenses:Assets') inacct:'A:B'     # transactions related to account
+^Assets          # Starting with Assets (eg, not 'Expenses:Assets')

 acctonly:A       # no subaccounts
-inacctonly:A     # same, but no subaccounts

 amt:2000         # amount (in absolute value)
 amt:<200         # amount comparison (in absolute value)